 That said, if your campaigns are not setup properly, or you aren’t keeping an active eye on them, Google Ads is an easy way to dump a whole lot of money into a really big hole.
 I will manage your Google Advertising for you, so that you know that you are getting the most out of your digital advertising dollar.
 And, I will give you monthly reporting so that you know exactly where you money is going and how it’s working for you.

 Google Ads come in 4 primary flavors, Search Ads, Display Ads, Video Ads, and Shopping Ads.

 Google Search Ads

-- You can target your customers when they are ready to buy using well targeted keywords
+- target your potential customers when they are ready to buy using well targeted keywords

-- You can track the customers behavior using Google Analytics to see which keywords convert into customers.
+- track their behavior using Google Analytics to see which keywords convert visitors customers.

-- You can view your cost per conversion for each keyword to see what a new customer costs you for each keyword.
+- view your cost per click and conversion for each keyword to see what a new customer costs you on each keyword.

-- You can run split tests with different ads to compare the results of one ad over another.
+- run split tests with different ads to compare the results of one ad over another.